Can language-guided unsupervised adaptation improve medical image classification using unpaired images and texts?: Methodology

 \subsection{Unsupervised Training}

-Next, in \textbf{Stage 2}, we use the visual information of the medical images to further train the cross-modal \texttt{adapter} initialized to $\hat{g}$ through an unsupervised approach.
-We start with two identical branches consisting of the visual encoder followed by the \texttt{adapters} initialized with the weights $\hat{g}$ \cite{mirza2024lafter}.
-In one branch, we pass weak augmentations $\gA(\rvx)$ of the input $\rvx$, and in the other branch we pass strong augmentations $\gA'(\rvx)$ of the input, appended by a learnable prompt vector $\rvp$.
+Next, in \textbf{Stage 2}, we use the medical images to further train the cross-modal adapter initialized to $\hat{g}$ through an unsupervised approach.
+We start with two identical branches consisting of the visual encoder followed by adapters initialized with the weights $\hat{g}$ \cite{mirza2024lafter}.
+In one branch, we apply subtle transformations, such as small rotations, to create weak augmentations $\gA(\rvx)$ of the input $\rvx$,and more aggressive transformations like larger rotations, cropping and intensity scaling to generate strong augmented version $\gA'(\rvx)$ of the input, appended by a learnable prompt vector $\rvp$ in the other branch.
 Henceforth, we refer to these branches as the \textit{weak} and \textit{strong} branches, respectively.
-The pseudo-label associated with image $\rvx$ generated by the weak branch can be written as:
+The weak branch generates pseudo labels based on the visual embeddings, while the strong branch computes logits that are aligned with these pseudo labels using a cross-entropy loss.
+The pseudo-label associated with image $\rvx$ generated by the weak branch can be written as ${g}_w \circ f_V \circ \gA(\rvx)$, and the corresponding output from the strong branch is: ${g}_s \circ f_V \circ \gA'(\rvx \parallel \rvp )$, where $\rvp$ denotes the learnable prompt, and $f_V(\cdot)$ is the visual encoder.
+The weak branch adapter is trained by minimizing the cross-entropy between the outputs of the two branches: